-Note: You may compute your penalty and interest by accessing our Web site, or you may call and we will compute the penalty and interest for you (see Need help?).
+Note: You may compute your penalty and interest by accessing our website, or you may call and we will compute the penalty and interest for you (see Need help? in Form CT-1).

 Final return

 Mark an X in the Final return box on page 1 of the return, under the form number, only if filing a final tax return for one of the following reasons: